ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Experiments

 \section{Experiments}

-In our experiments, we show the effectiveness of our selection criterion in terms of selecting data to train an LLM that can generate responses that better align with human preference.
-We compare with multiple existing baselines using two widely-used LLMs across two preference alignment tasks.
+In our experiments, we demonstrate the effectiveness of our selection criterion for selecting data to train an LLM that generates responses better aligned with human preferences.
+We compare with multiple existing baselines using two widely used LLMs across two preference alignment tasks.

-\para{Datasets.} We consider two tasks that require human preference alignment: 1) TLDR summarization dataset~\citep{liu2020learning,volske2017tl} which contains posts from Reddit and the corresponding summarization written by humans; 2) WebGPT dataset~\citep{nakano2021webgpt} which is a long-form question-answering dataset that is marked suitable for human preference alignment.
-These two datasets contain human preference feedback from human annotators and will be used later as an oracle to obtain real human preference feedback.
+\para{Datasets.} We consider two tasks that require human preference alignment: 1) TLDR summarization dataset~\citep{liu2020learning,volske2017tl}, which contains posts from Reddit and the corresponding summarization written by humans; 2) WebGPT dataset~\citep{nakano2021webgpt}, which is a long-form question-answering dataset that is marked suitable for human preference alignment.
+These two datasets contain human preference feedback from annotators and will later be used as an oracle to obtain real human preference feedback.

-\para{Models.} We performance experiments using two different LLMs: Llama-2-7B~\citep{ArXiv23_touvron2023llama} and Gemma-2B~\citep{team2024gemma}.
-Using these two LLMs is able to show the effectiveness of alignment on two different model families (i.e., Llama and Gemma) and two different model sizes (i.e., models with 7 billion parameters and 2 billion parameters).
+\para{Models.} We performance experiments using 3 different LLMs: Llama-2-7B~\citep{ArXiv23_touvron2023llama}, Gemma-2B~\citep{team2024gemma} and Qwen3-4B~\citep{yang2025qwen3}.
+Using these LLMs shows the effectiveness of alignment across 3 different model families (i.e., Llama, Gemma, and Qwen) and 3 different model sizes (i.e., models with 7 billion, 2 billion, and 4 billion parameters).

 \para{Baselines.} We compare 4 different selection criteria in our experiments: 1) Random: randomly select data points from the dataset to get human preference feedback; 2) APO~\citep{ICML24Workshop_das2024active}: a theoretically grounded method in the setting of RLHF alignment.
-Their theoretical results are based on the assumption of a linear reward function and is designed for RLHF training; 3) APLP~\citep{ICML24_muldrew2024active}, an active learning method for DPO that uses heuristic uncertainty/certainty quantification to select the data to be labeled; 4) Ours: our~\ref{algo:ActiveDPO}.
-Note that, for fair comparisons, we only vary the way to select data points to be labeled for different methods and share the same model training and data labeling pipeline among different baselines.
-Consequently, the only variable that leads to different performance is the way to select data among different methods.\footnote{Note that, for APO, we implement the original algorithm~\citep{ICML24Workshop_das2024active} which does not regenerate responses using the new models.}
+Their theoretical results are based on the assumption of a linear reward function and are designed for RLHF training; 3) APLP~\citep{ICML24_muldrew2024active}, an active learning method for DPO that uses heuristic uncertainty/certainty quantification to select the data to be labeled; 4) Our proposed method~\ref{algo:ActiveDPO}.
+Note that, for fair comparisons, we only vary how data points are selected for labeling across methods and use the same model training and data labeling pipeline across baselines.
+Consequently, the only variable that affects performance is the method used to select the data.\footnote{Note that, for APO, we implement the original algorithm~\citep{ICML24Workshop_das2024active} which does not regenerate responses using the new models.}